openstack-infra/zuul/doc/source/launchers.rst

 **ZUUL_PATCHSET**
   The Gerrit patchset number for the change that triggered this build

-The following parameters are optional and will only be provided for post-merge (ref-updated) builds:
+The following additional parameters will only be provided for post-merge (ref-updated) builds:

 **ZUUL_OLDREV**